Skip to content

 What’s happening in the Summer term?

-In Summer 1, we will finish with our knowledge-rich History project ‘Groundbreaking Greeks’.
+In the Summer Term, our History project is ‘Groundbreaking Greeks’:

 Our Class Novel for Summer 1 is ‘Who Let the Gods Out?’ by Maz Evans: